andersaamodt/declaration-of-individual-emancipation/declaration.md

 ### Digital Rights

 ##### **Right to Internet Access.** {#sec:internet-access}
-The Internet being the basic mode of contemporary communication, no one may be banned from it, and provisions may be made to ensure universal free Internet access as a universally-available public utility.
+The Internet being the basic mode of contemporary communication, no one may be banned from it, and provisions may be made to ensure universal free Internet access as a universally-available public utility. (see[@sec:no-paperwork])

+##### **No Papers, Please.** {#sec:no-paperwork}
+No person shall be required to present or fill out papers, identification, or documentation of any kind as a condition of being, movement, work, trade, or the receipt of any good or benefit.
+Information freely given for mutual coordination is not paperwork.
+Paperwork begins where power demands proof to permit what is already a right.[^paperwork] (see[@sec:no-contract-by-presence],[@sec:internet-access])

+[^paperwork]: Bureaucratic control through paperwork has repeatedly served as an instrument of domination.
+IBM’s Hollerith machines, leased to Nazi Germany, enabled the census-based identification, deportation, and extermination of millions.
+In apartheid South Africa, the *dompas* passbook system controlled where Black citizens could live, work, or travel.
+In the Soviet Union, the *propiska* internal passport bound people to specific cities, limiting movement and opportunity.
+Each relied on the same principle: that existence requires certification.
+Today’s digital IDs, licensing systems, and algorithmic verifications continue this legacy under new names.

 ##### **Freedom from Non-Consensual Advertising.** {#sec:no-ads}
-Advertisers must obtain prior, written, revocable consent from each individual they advertise to, or face penalty.
+Advertisers must obtain prior, written, revocable consent from each individual they advertise to, or face penalty. (see[@sec:no-paperwork])

+##### **No Advertising to Children.** {#sec:no-ads-children}
+No person, corporation, or institution shall advertise or promote any product, service, or ideology to children.
+The deliberate manipulation of developing minds for profit is a form of psychological predation.[^child-ads]

+[^child-ads]: Advertising to children emerged as a commercial strategy in the early twentieth century, when psychologists working for industry—most notably in the 1920s and 1950s—began designing campaigns that exploited developmental vulnerability.
+Postwar television introduced characters like Howdy Doody and the Mickey Mouse Club as direct marketing conduits, while breakfast cereals, toy lines, and mascots such as the Kool-Aid Man blurred entertainment and sales.
+In 1983, the U.S. Federal Trade Commission formally declared that children under eight could not distinguish advertising from programming but, under corporate pressure, abandoned plans for prohibition.
+Deregulation in the 1980s and the advent of digital media greatly expanded exposure, integrating advertising into the texture of childhood itself. (see[@sec:no-ads],[@sec:no-proxy-consent])

 ##### **No Pop-ups.** {#sec:no-popups}
-Pop-up ads are a human rights violation and are banned.
+Pop-up ads are a human rights violation and are banned. (see[@sec:no-paperwork],[@sec:no-ads])

 ##### **Right to Be Untracked.** {#sec:be-untracked}
 Websites shall obtain prior written consent for each piece of information they wish to collect from visitors.
 Tracking users across website, deanonymizing website visitors, and building marketing profiles on strangers are forbidden.